aselshall/aea/README.md

 #### Module 5) Computer Simulation and Modeling – 2 Weeks
 **Learning objectives**: Introduce computational modeling for engineering problem-solving and simulations (7.5 contact hours)

-- **5.1 Mathematical modeling for engineering**:
+- **5.1 Introduction to Physics-based Modeling**:
   - Basics of formulating mathematical models from physical phenomena (Homework 11)
-- **5.2 Numerical solutions of differential equations**:
-  - Techniques for solving differential equations numerically (Homework 12)
-  - Critical-thinking exercise: Formulating and solving the mathematical model for contaminant transport (Homework 12)
+  - Analytical and numerical solutions of mathematical model (Homework 11)
-  - Practical applications: Transport modeling of PFAS emerging contaminants (Homework 12)
+  - Practical applications: Transport modeling of PFAS emerging contaminants (Homework 11)

+- **5.2 Fundamentals to Physics-based Modeling**:
+  - Boundary conditions (Homework 12)
+  - Finite difference method with Excel Exercise (Homework 12)
+  - Inverse Modeling (Homework 12)

 #### Module 6) Linear Algebra – 1 Weeks
 **Learning Objectives**: Introduction to matrix and vector operations for systems analysis (2.5 contact hours)

-- **6.1 Systems of linear equations**:
+- **6.1 Introduction to Linear Algebra**:
-  - Introduction to matrices, determinants, and operations (Homework 13)
+  - Review of Matrix Operations: matrices, determinants, and operations (Homework 13)
   - Solving systems of linear equations (Homework 13)
-  - Critical-thinking exercise: Mass balance of a system of reactors (Homework 13)
+  - Distributed and lumped models: Heat transport and mass balance of a system of reactors
-  - Practical applications of linear algebra in hydrology (Homework 13)
-  - Practical applications of linear algebra in aquatic chemistry (Homework 13)

 #### Module 7) Monte Carlo Simulation – 1 Week
- - To be completed
+**Learning Objectives**: Introduce Monte Carlo simulation with applications (2.5 contact hours)
+- Introduction to Monte Carlo simulation and probabilistic estimation
+- Critical thinking exercise: Probabilistic estimate of farm profit with uncertainty quantification and sensitivity analysis
+- Excel tutorial: Probabilistic estimate of farm profit with uncertainty quantification and sensitivity analysis (extra, optional)

 #### Module 8) Linear Regression – 1 Week
-- To be copleted
+**Learning Objectives**: Introduction to linear regression with applications (2.5 contact hours)
+- Model complexity and model selection
--
+- Least squared method
+- Critical thinking exercise: Is the Earth warming?

 ## Course Materials
 Slides and videos will be available on Canvas.
 Key references used in preparing course materials include:
 - *Civil Engineering Reference Manual for the PE Exam*, 14th Ed. by Michael R. Lindeburg